Jclavo/vox_media_clone/readme.md

 ## Overview

-**Vox Media Clone** is a static web application that replicates the look and feel of the [Vox Media](https://www.voxmedia.com) website.
+**Vox Media Alternative** is a static web application that replicates the look and feel of the [Vox Media](https://www.voxmedia.com) website.
 Its core feature is a podcast/audio player that displays a synchronized transcript — as the audio plays, the corresponding lines in the transcript are highlighted in real time, providing an accessible and engaging listening experience.

 ---